erc7579/erc7739Validator/README.md

 ```
 This task runs `anvil` first, then `forge test` in parallel.
 NB: it keeps anvil running in the background.
 So for the next tests you may use `forge test` as usual.
-Do not forget to use `lsof -t -i tcp:8545 | xargs kill` to kill Anvil.
+Do not forget to use `lsof -t -i tcp:8545 | xargs kill` to kill Anvil after you're done with testing.
-Or you can always just manually run Anvil in a separate terminal and ingore `pnpm test:anvil` script.
+Or you can always just manually run Anvil in a separate terminal and ignore `pnpm test:anvil` script.

 You can rm this test if you're going to clone this repo and build a new validator in it.
 Then you won't need to spin up anvil every time and you can just use `forge test`.